 The Emergency Department at UM BWMC is one of the busiest in the state of Maryland.
 We see over 100,000 patients a year, with conditions varying from cuts, falls and motor vehicle accents, to life-threatening emergencies such as heart attacks and strokes.
-We recently expanded our emergency department to have over 70 treatment areas, making our emergency department larger than some entire hospitals.
+We have over 70 treatment areas with dedicated areas specializing in certain types of health conditions.
+We have over 30 emergency physicians and over 250 emergency nurses and staff.

 What's different about UM BWMC's Emergency Department?

-At UM Baltimore Washington Medical Center, we've implemented an innovative program that eliminates the steps that get in the way of a patient seeing a provider.
-Our goal is to get the patients seen immediately by a physician, or physician assistant.
+At UM Baltimore Washington Medical Center, our goal is to get the patients seen immediately by a physician or physician assistant.
 Paperwork is left to the end, so we can address the concerns that brought you into the ED today.
 The sooner we can get you seen, the sooner we can address your concerns, and the sooner we can address the pain that you're having.
 In addition, we have the most current medical technology available to us, and consultants available to us in nearly every major medical field.

 What are the different areas of the Emergency Department?